Pessimistic Off-Policy Optimization for Learning to Rank: Structured Pessimism

-where $\theta_a \in [0, 1]$ is the attraction probability of item $a \in \cE$, the same as in \cref{sec:cascade model}; and $p_k \in [0, 1]$ is the examination probability of position $k \in [K]$.
-The examination is position-dependent only, unlike in CM and DCM.
-The optimal list $A_*$ consists of $K$ items with the highest attraction probabilities, where the $k$-th most attractive item is placed at the position with the $k$-th highest $p_k$.

-Regarding the LCBs for all lists, let $L(a)$ be defined as in \cref{sec:cascade model}.
-Then for any list $A$,
+where $\theta_a \in [0, 1]$ denotes the attraction probability of item $a \in \cE$, identically to \cref{sec:cascade model}.
+The optimal list $A_*$ contains $K$ items with the highest attraction probabilities, where the $k$-th most attractive item is placed at the position with the $k$-th highest $p_k$.
+Let $L(a)$ be defined as in \cref{sec:cascade model}.
+Then, for all lists $A$ jointly, the LCB

-Similarly to the DCM (\cref{sec:dependent-click model}), we assume that the position examination probabilities $p_k$ are known.
+holds with probability at least $1 - \delta \abs{\cE}$, by the union bound over all items.
+We assume that the position examination probabilities $p_k$ are known, similarly to the DCM (\cref{sec:dependent-click model}).